rohiton/simple-portfolio/README.md

 # simple-portfolio
 A simple static portfolio application designed with Bootstrap framework.

-You can check my portfolio designed with this at https://rohiton.github.io

 ## How to create a portfolio similar to this?

 1. Create a repository on github with the name similar to this, {github-username}.github.io eg: rohiton.github.io